Health Benefits of Broccoli and Why You Should Add It To Your Menu

 In ancient Rome, the Romans grew broccoli from wild cabbage, so it’s safe to say it has been consumed since time immemorial.
 This crunchy vegetable didn’t appear in Europe until the 16th century.
 The Italians made it popular in the United States in the 1920’s.

-Another reason to be eating broccoli at least every day is because it fights diseases and as we all know, prevention is better than cure.
+Another reason to be eating broccoli at least every day is that it fights diseases and as we all know, prevention is better than cure.

 One of the most important health benefits of broccoli is cancer prevention.
 A compound in broccoli known as sulforaphane fights cancer by increasing the enzymes which kill abnormal cells.
 It also limits oxidation, which is the process that imitates many chronic diseases.